-Find answers to basic questions about the Digital Commons Outbound API below.
-See our API documentation when you’re ready to dive in.
+Find answers below to basic questions about the Digital Commons Outbound API, version 1.
+See our full version 1 API documentation when you’re ready to dive in.
+(Initial instructions for version 2 are now available as well.)

 What Is the Digital Commons API?